nickp60/riboSeed/README.md

 # riboSeed.py
-This takes the output from riboSnag, and for each file it maps reads to it, extracts mapped reads, assembles extracted reads, and then repeats that depending on the number of iterations specified.
-Then, it uses SPAdes to assemble the raw reads with the other fragments as "trusted contigs".
+This takes the output from `riboSnag`, and for each file it maps reads to it, extracts mapped reads, assembles extracted reads, and then repeats that depending on the number of iterations specified.
+Then, it uses `SPAdes` to assemble the raw reads with the other fragments as "trusted contigs".

 ```